andygrove/andygrove/README.md

 ### Career

-I work for NVIDIA where I contribute to the [RAPIDS Accelerator for Apache Spark](https://github.com/NVIDIA/spark-rapids), which is an open source plugin that provides GPU-acceleration for ETL workloads, leveraging the [RAPIDS cuDF GPU DataFrame library](https://github.com/rapidsai/cudf) which uses the Apache Arrow memory model.
+I work for NVIDIA where I contribute to the [RAPIDS Accelerator for Apache Spark](https://github.com/NVIDIA/spark-rapids), which is an open source plugin that provides GPU-acceleration for ETL workloads, leveraging the [RAPIDS cuDF GPU DataFrame library](https://github.com/rapidsai/cudf).

+I am also helping the NVIDIA Dask SQL team integrate [DataFusion](https://github.com/apache/arrow-datafusion) for query planning and optimizations.

 ### Open Source